Annual School Report

 IB Environmental Systems and Societies

-Students had the opportunity to go outside and learn about nature.
-Students explored their neighborhoods for sustainable development characteristics.
-They learned some of the local flora and fauna, calculated biodiversity, completed a scavenger hunt of organism interactions, learned how to do tree leaf rubbings and identify the type of tree based on botanical terms.
+- Students had the opportunity to go outside and learn about nature.
+Students explored their neighborhood for sustainable development characteristics.
+They learn some of the local flora and fauna, calculated biodiversity, completed a scavenger hunt of organism interactions, learned how do tree leaf rubbings and identify the type of tree based on botanical terms.

 IB Physics

-We worked with Rotational Motion and gravitation, Electrostatics, Magnetism, DC circuitry, and AC power; Thermodynamics, as well as mechanical and electromagnetic waves, rounded out the content we could cover prior to the exam on May 2.
+- In IB Physics 2 we worked with Rotational Motion and gravitation, Electrostatics, Magnetism, DC circuitry, AC power, as well as mechanical and electromagnetic waves.
+We rounded out the year with as much nuclear physics as we could cover before the IB Exam on day 1 of the exam window – April 25.

-The students have been wrapping up the course the last few weeks of school by completing two cumulative projects: an in-depth analysis of physics concepts shown in popular movies, and an art project involving a mosaic of transparent tape that, when polarized, shines in a rainbow of colors.
+- The students have been wrapping up the course the last few weeks of school by completing two cumulative projects: an in-depth analysis of physics concepts shown in popular movies, and an art project involving a mosaic of transparent tape that, when polarized, shines in a rainbow of colors.
+They have also been learning about Special Relativity.

-The 61 first-year students have been enjoying IB hands-on labs in Mechanics, Fluids, and Thermodynamics.
-Most of these students will be moving on to the 2nd year of the IB Physics course sequence and will be taking the IB exam in 2024.
+- The 83 first-year students have been preparing for the first exam with a new curriculum which will take place in May of 2025.
+They have been enjoying IB hands-on labs in Mechanics, Fluids, Circular and Rotational motion, gravitation, spring oscillations, and Special Relativity.
+Most of these students will be moving on to the 2nd year of the IB Physics course sequence and will be taking the IB exam in 2025.

 IB Sports, Exercise, and Health Science

-We hosted a professional nutritionist to learn about personal health and nutrition in the healthcare industry.
+- We hosted a professional nutritionist to learn about personal health and nutrition in the nutrition for optimal performance.

 Lab Methods